dustinpfister/blog_posts/_posts/git-init.md

 layout: post
 categories: git
 id: 499
-updated: 2019-07-05 18:27:17
+updated: 2019-07-05 18:29:21
-version: 1.1
+version: 1.2
 ---

-The git init command can be used to create a new git folder, there is also the git clone command that can be used to make a copy of an existing git folder as well.
+The [git init](https://git-scm.com/docs/git-init) command can be used to create a new git folder, So this is one of the first things to look into when it comes to getting started with git after having installed git.
+There is also the git clone command that can be used to make a copy of an existing git folder as well, in either case you end up with a git folder.
 In this post I will be going over some of the basics when it comes to creating new git folders, there is not much to it when it comes to the basics.
 However I thought I would make a quick post on this subject just for the heck of it sense I am expanding my content on git as of late.
 So lets get this one oit of the way so I can get on to more advanced posts on git and source control.

 <!-- more -->